945188363/RpcFramework2.0/README.md

 # RpcFramework2.0
 It's a big step for my RPC framework.
 Last time , i pushed a RPC framework that used SOCKET to Listen query and JDK Proxy to proxy class.
-But this time, i bring a band new RPC framework here!
+But this time, i bring a brand new RPC framework here!

 The RpcFramework2.0 contains two REGISTRY---local register AND remote register.